EpiData-dk/analysis/help/commands.md

 ### Estimation and testing options

+- `!t`

-- `!t` Chi<sup>2</sup> and p-value
+ Chi<sup>2</sup> and p-value

+- `!ex`

-- `!ex` Fisher Exact test for 2x2 tables only
+ Fisher Exact test for 2x2 tables only

+- `!odds`

-- `!odds` Odds Ratio for 2x2 tables, including Mantel-Haenszel adjustment for stratified data
+ Odds Ratio for 2x2 tables, including Mantel-Haenszel adjustment for stratified data

+- `!rr`

-- `!rr` Risk Ratio for 2x2 tables, including Mantel-Haenszel adjustment for stratified data
+ Risk Ratio for 2x2 tables, including Mantel-Haenszel adjustment for stratified data

 > Note:The default is to estimate the 95% confidence interval for odds ratio or risk ratio.
 See the [set command](#set) to choose a different interval.

 ### Attack rate table
 An attack rate table is commonly used in food-borne outbreak investigations.
 These options simpligy review and reporting of multiple exposures.

+- `!ar`

-- `!ar` Show unstratified 2x2 tables, attack rates and risk ratios
+ Show unstratified 2x2 tables, attack rates and risk ratios

+- `!en`

-- `!en` Show unstratified 2x2 tables
+ Show unstratified 2x2 tables

 ### Output table sort options
 Only one may be given

+- `!sn`

-- `!sn` Sort the table rows by variable name
+ Sort the table rows by variable name

+- `!sl`

-- `!sl` Sort the table rows by variable label
+ Sort the table rows by variable label

+- `!ss`

-- `!ss` Sort the table rows by key statistic, depending on the estimation options
+ Sort the table rows by key statistic, depending on the estimation options<br/>
- - priority is given to RR then OR then Fisher Exact P then Chi<sup>2</sup> P
+ priority is given to RR then OR then Fisher Exact P then Chi<sup>2</sup> P

 See [labeling](#labeling) for options on changing between labels/values